lampix-org/lampixjs-core/docs/simulator/usage/basics.md

 #### Examples

 `simulator://super-app`
 `simulator://super-duper-app`

 ## Selecting watchers and the recognized class

-* in the simulator, open the expansion panel in the middle that says `Simulator <your-url>`
+1. In the simulator, open the expansion panel in the middle that says `Simulator <your-url>`
-* select the watcher name
+2. Select the watcher name
-* select the recognized class
+3. Select the recognized class
-* in the simulation, click inside the area of a matching registered watcher
+4. In the simulation, click inside the area of a matching registered watcher